kontainapp/guide/appendix/minikube.md

 Now we can use the [instructions here](/getting_started/install/#on-minikube-or-managed-or-regular-kubernetes) to install and use Kontain.

-+++ Install Kontain
++++ Install Kontain in Minikube
-You can follow instructions from [here](/guide/getting_started/install/#on-minikube-or-managed-or-regular-kubernetes) to use Kontain in Minikube.
+Here are instructions to install Kontain in Minikube - [here](/guide/getting_started/install/#in-minikube-or-managed-or-regular-kubernetes)

 +++ Clean up
 You can remove the Minikube cluster by using the following: